Three Embarcadero Center

 San Francisco, CA 94111

-Nury Yoo practices regulatory and administrative law, representing clients in the food, beverage, cosmetics, and dietary supplement industries as they navigate a wide range of regulatory issues including compliance; labeling, marketing, and advertising; food safety; California’s Proposition 65; enforcement actions and responses to warning letters; product recalls at the national and international level; inspections, testing, and reporting; federal and state rulemaking; penalty proceedings; settlement negotiations; strategy; and public communications.
-She also provides corporate guidance to mitigate areas of potential regulatory risk.
+Nury Yoo practices regulatory and administrative law, representing clients in the food, beverage, cosmetics, and dietary supplement industries as they navigate a wide range of issues including regulatory compliance; labeling, marketing, and advertising; food safety; California’s Proposition 65; enforcement actions; product recalls at the national and international level; and due diligence reviews (in connection with internal assessments and corporate acquisitions).
+She also advises clients on the complex federal and state issues surrounding the use of cannabis, cannabidiol (CBD) and related cannabinoids, and hemp in consumer products.

 In addition to her work in areas regulated by the U.S. Food and Drug Administration (FDA), U.S. Department of Agriculture (USDA), Federal Trade Commission (FTC), and state regulatory agencies (such as California’s Office of Environmental Health Hazard Assessment (OEHHA) and Department of Public Health (CDPH)), Ms. Yoo has substantial experience in the consumer product arena, shepherding clients at all stages of the consumer product supply chain through compliance, recalls, and rulemaking before the U.S. Consumer Product Safety Commission (CPSC).

 As a litigator, Ms. Yoo practiced extensively in state and federal courts, and now counsels clients on litigation risk analysis and avoidance measures, responses to litigation demand letters, and the development of litigation strategy.
-She also represents food industry clients in intellectual property matters before the Trademark Trial and Appeal Board of the U.S. Patent and Trademark Office.
+She also represents clients in competitor challenge proceedings before the National Advertising Division (NAD), and in intellectual property matters before the Trademark Trial and Appeal Board (TTAB) of the U.S. Patent and Trademark Office.

 Prior to entering private practice, Ms. Yoo served as a law clerk to the Honorable John E. Steele of the U.S. District Court for the Middle District of Florida.
 She has also served as a legal intern for the Office of the General Counsel at the Public Broadcasting Service (PBS).
 Prior to joining Keller and Heckman’s San Francisco office, Ms. Yoo practiced litigation and regulatory law at a firm in Los Angeles and Albuquerque.

 Ms. Yoo is a member of the Food and Drug Law Institute.
 She also serves on the Board of Directors of the North Fourth Art Center and VSA Arts of New Mexico.
 She is proficient in French and Korean.